d2si/sovereign-keys/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Supported HSMs
 Currently, `Sovereign Keys` supports the following Hardware Security Module (HSM) products:
 - [AWS CloudHSM (v2)](https://aws.amazon.com/cloudhsm/)
 - [Atos (Bull) Trustway Proteccio netHSM](https://atos.net/en/solutions/cyber-security/data-protection-and-governance/hardware-security-module-trustway-proteccio-nethsm)

-Additionnal HSMs can be supported but will require additional code. `Sovereign Keys` use the widely implemented [PKCS#11](https://en.wikipedia.org/wiki/PKCS_11) standard to communicate with the HSMs, but unfortunately each vendor has some specifics in its implementation so it is not possible to simply "plug" any HSM.
+Additional HSMs can be supported but will require additional code. `Sovereign Keys` use the widely implemented [PKCS#11](https://en.wikipedia.org/wiki/PKCS_11) standard to communicate with the HSMs, but unfortunately each vendor has some specifics in its implementation so it is not possible to simply "plug" any HSM.

 <p align="right">(<a href="#top">back to top</a>)</p>